muldjord/occurity/README.md

 #### Version x.x.x (unimplemented)

 #### Version 1.2.0 (in progress, unreleased)
-* Added 'sync' command to jobrunner which syncs the filesystem.
-This command is also auto-added at the end of all jobs.
+* Added 'sync:' command to jobrunner which syncs the filesystem.
+This command is also auto-added at the end of all jobs
+* Added '%ARCH%' hardcoded variable to jobrunner variables (becomes `aarch64` when using Yocto on a Raspberry Pi 4)
-* Added '%ARCH' hardcoded variable to jobrunner variables.
+* Added '%HOSTNAME%' hardcoded variable to jobrunner variables (becomes `raspberrypi4-64` when using Yocto on a Raspberry Pi 4)
-* Splash screen is now closed before preferences instantiation in cases where no 'config.ini' is found when Occurity is started.
+* Splash screen is now closed before preferences instantiation in cases where no 'config.ini' is found when Occurity is started
-* Removed 'secret' functionality as it was no longer in use.
+* Removed 'secret' functionality as it was no longer in use
+* Updated JOBS to include note about USBPEN functionality

 #### Version 1.1.0 (16nov2023)
 * Added on-screen touch controls